streamnative/examples/cloud/README.md

     }
     ```

-- For the `audience` parameter, it is a combination of the `urn:sn:pulsar`, as well as the namespace and the name of the Pulsar instance.
+- For the `audience` parameter, it is a combination of the `urn:sn:pulsar`, as well as the organization name and name of the Pulsar instance.
 Here is an example of the `audience` parameter.

     ```text
-    urn:sn:pulsar:test-pulsar-instance-namespace:test-pulsar-instance-name
+    urn:sn:pulsar:test-organization-name:test-pulsar-instance-name
     ```

 # Get Token authentication parameters